 #3 My Griddle Top is Peeling

 It’s possible for the seasoning on your griddle to begin peeling.
-Usually, this is caused by the seasoning drying up and peeling off.
-It could also be caused by too much water when cleaning your Blackstone Griddle.
+Usually, this is caused by the layer drying up due to too much water when cleaning your Blackstone Griddle.

 For difficult bits, you can use oil and a griddle stone to get rid of it.
 Once finished, scrape off the oil and give the griddle a good clean.
 Then, you can go ahead and re-season your griddle top.

-Here are a few things that can speed up your season peeling:
+Here are a few other things that can speed up your season peeling:

 - Cooking salty foods or cleaning the griddle using salt.